newjersey/njwds/README.md

 - Clone this repository
 - Run `npm install`
 - [Optional] Run `npm run import-components` to import new USWDS components.
 This only needs to be done if new upstream components are developed.
 This imports the USWDS, pulls in the NJ-specific components and styles, and saves them in a `dist` directory.
-Note: This option may no longer work in the workflow, use caution when trying it out to check for regressions.
+Note: This option may no longer work, if trying it out, use caution and check for regressions.

 ## Build the design system assets